AugustinJose1221/silver/README.md

-# silverscript
+# silver
-Silverscript is a python based shell prompt
+Silver is a python based shell prompt